davidnach/ProteinCavityExplorer/README.md

 # AngularProcavx

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3. clone and do a "npm install" and then you can launch the app

 all the angular code that we write is in src/app